SciTools/.github/templates/README.md

 Files DO NOT need to be identical - they are human-readable not machine-readable, so can include whatever placeholders / optional content is considered appropriate.

+If there is a file that you think should be templated, but can't be done imminently, and the constant reminders are hindering your workflow, consider ensuring the task is detailed in the [`checklist`](https://github.com/SciTools/.github/issues/42), and then add it to the exclude list.

 ## Please contribute!